-For enterprises to achieve increasing levels operational efficiency at higher levels scale, organizations have to rely on automation.
-Organizations adding enterprise intelligent automation are putting the power cognitive technology to work addressing the more complicated challenges in the corporate environment.
+For enterprises to achieve increasing levels of operational efficiency at higher levels of scale, organizations have to rely on automation.
+Organizations adding enterprise intelligent automation are putting the power of cognitive technology to work addressing the more complicated challenges in the corporate environment.

 However, there are times when information is incomplete, requires additional enhancement or combines with multiple sources to complete a particular task.
 For example, customer data might have incomplete history that is not required in one system, but it's required in another.
 In these instances, enterprises need tools with more intelligence.
 The ability to capture greater insight from unstructured data is currently at the forefront of any intelligent automation task.

 Moving up the ladder of enterprise intelligent automation can help companies performing increasingly more complex tasks that don't always follow the same pattern or flow.
 Dealing with unstructured data and inputs, fixing and validating data as necessary for context or virtual assistants to help with process development all require more cognitive ability from automation systems.
 Companies want systems to automatically perform reviews on items like contracts to identify favorable terms, consistency in word choice and set up templates quickly to avoid unnecessary exceptions.

 With disconnected processes and customer data in multiple systems, resolving a single customer service issue could mean accessing dozens of different systems and sources of data.
 To bridge the disconnect, intelligent automation ties together disparate systems on premises and/or in cloud, provides automatic handling of customer data requirements, ensures compliance and reduces errors.